FennMacon/edwords/_posts/2017-11-03-Edward Tufte.md

 published: false
 permalink: 'http://edwordscreative.com/blog/EdwardTufte'
 ---
-## Hopeless
+## ## Hopeless

 I have been so spectacularly delinquent in updating this blog that the best approach is simply to ignore my failures and just start posting again.
+I will reference my shortcomings only in the title of this post, which is:

-## The Genius and the Procrastinating Moron (guess which one is me)
+##The Genius and the Procrastinating Moron

 To wit: I went to a seminar given by Edward Tufte this week.